JGardner01/jgardner01.github.io/about.md

   - Used command line Python to test whether Verizon’s VPN met the cloud-native traits, i.e. redundancy, resiliency and least-privilege.
   - Researched approaches to achieve application security and communicated insights in a PowerPoint Presentation.

-## Additional Work Experience
-#### Tesco Northampton South Extra, Store Assistant (November 2020 - Present)
-As a store assistant, I primarily work in the beers, wines and spirits department, with additional responsibilities in the grocery department when needed.
-This role has strongly enhanced my teamwork and communication skills, as I frequently work alongside colleagues and engage with numerous customers daily.
-I have also developed strong time management skills and the ability to work effectively under pressure, particularly during busy periods of the year, where I am given additional tasks such as setting up displays and promotional ends while also maintaining the appearance and stock levels of the aisles that I am responsible for.
-This has greatly improved my ability to prioritise and manage tasks efficiently.

-#### Ayres & Gardner, Construction Labourer (April 2024 - October 2024)
-Assisted in various construction tasks including site preparation, material handling and supporting skilled workers on site.

 ## Interests and Achievements
-- I enjoy staying active by going to the gym regularly and taking part in the Lancaster University boxing society.
+- Enjoy staying active by strength training regularly and took part in the Lancaster University boxing society.
-- I love travelling, exploring new destinations and learning about different cultures.
+- Passionate about travelling, exploring new destinations and learning about different cultures.
-- I was awarded Best Student in the year for ICT during Sixth Form.
+- Awarded Best Student in the year for ICT during Sixth Form.
-- I have won first place in photography at the local village show.
+- Won first place in photography at the local village show.
-- I have volunteered at local events such as the annual village produce show and charity coffee mornings, helping set up equipment, organise activities and assisting with meals.
+- Volunteered at local events such as the annual village produce show and charity coffee mornings - helping set up equipment, organise activities and assisting with meals.
-- I have a full driving license with a clean record
+- Full driving license with a clean record.